MonkeyCoin/MNKY/index.md

 ## Distribution Info
-There is a set amount of 68,658,284 MonkeyCoins.
+There is a set amount of 6,897,114,116 MonkeyCoins.

-This is DART in ASCII converted to Decimal.
+This is Dart in ASCII converted to Decimal.

 To acquire, PM me on reddit at DrawerPull with your ETH address.
 Or buy on EtherDelta eventually.